wso2/docs-is/en/identity-server/6.0.0/docs/references/extend/myaccount/customize-my-account-ui.md

     }
     ```

-**Method 2**

-1. Download an icon from any of the providers such as [Flaticon.com](https://www.flaticon.com/).
-In this example, `owl.svg` was the downloaded icon.
-Now add it to the
-`modules/theme/src/themes/default/assets/images` folder.

-2. Open the `modules/theme/src/index.js` file and replace `Logo` with the path to the new icon.

-    ```java
-    export const Logo = require("{{base_path}}/lib/assets/images/owl.svg");
-    ```
-3. Build **my-account** artifacts.

-    ```java
-    npx lerna run build — scope @wso2is/my-account
-    ```

-4. Copy the `main.js` and `main.js.map` files from the `apps/my-account/build/my-account` folder and paste it
-    inside the **my-account** web app found in the `<IS_HOME>/repository/deployment/server/webapps/my-account` folder.

-5. To change the product title & copyright, add the following entries to the `runConfig` window object in the
-    `<IS_HOME>/repository/deployment/server/webapps/my-account/index.jsp` file.

-    ```java
-    window["runConfig"] = {
-        ...
-        applicationName: "NIGHT OWL EXPRESS",
-        copyrightText: "Night Owl Express © 2020"
-    };
-    ```

-6. Replace `favicon.ico` in the `<IS_HOME>/repository/deployment/server/webapps/my-account` folder with the
-    desired icon.

-    !!! tip
-        If you do not have a favicon already, you can use an online generator like [favicon.oi](https://favicon.io/) to generate a favicon for free.

-7. Change the `<title>` tag in the `<IS_HOME>/repository/deployment/server/webapps/my-account/index.jsp` file.
-    ```html
-    <title>Night Owl Express</title>
-    ```

-## Step 3: Deploy the changes in the web app
+## Step 3: Deploy changes in the web app

 The final step of the process is the deployment.
-Follow the sequence of steps listed below to deploy
-the changes performed in the previous steps.
+Follow the sequence of steps listed below to deploy the changes performed in the previous steps.

 1. Build the theme module.

     ```java
     # from inside modules/theme
-    $npm run build
+    $ npm run build
     ```

-2. Copy the built artifacts available inside the `modules/theme/lib` folder.
-Navigate to
+2. Copy the `default` theme folder available inside `modules/theme/dist/lib/themes/` directory into the `<IS_HOME>/repository/deployment/server/webapps/myaccount/libs/themes/` folder.
-    the `<IS_HOME>/repository/deployment/server/webapps/my-account/libs/styles/css` folder and paste the copied resources.

     !!! warning
-        Make sure that you keep a backup of the original CSS folder.
+        Make sure that you keep a backup of the original theme folder.

+3. Open the `home.jsp` file available in the `<IS_HOME>/repository/deployment/server/webapps/myaccount/` directory and search for the HTML link tag referencing the minified theme file.
+The filename will be in the format of `theme.<hash>.min.css`.
+Find the filename of the newly build minified theme file and replace it in the HTML link tag.

+    ```java
+    <link href="/myaccount/libs/themes/default/theme.<hash>.min.css" rel="stylesheet" type="text/css"/>
+    ```

 The final theme should look similar to following.